Zero rest-mass fields and the Newman-Penrose constants on flat space: The NP-gauge

 \subsection{The NP-gauge conditions and Bondi coordinates}

-This section provides a general discussion of the NP-gauge conditions and the construction of Bondi coordinates.
-A more comprehensive discussion of these gauge conditions and their consequences can be found in \cite{Ste91,FriKan00,CFEBook}.
+After a brief description of the construction the NP-frame in general asymptotically simple spacetimes, the discussion is particularised to the case of the Minkowski spacetime.
+A more comprehensive discussion of the NP gauge conditions in general asymptotically simple spacetimes can be found in \cite{Ste91,FriKan00,CFEBook}.